tchan1010/SmoothWalker/README.md

 5. Install the app onto your iPhone via Xcode

-Once you have the app installed on iPhone, open the app and click the Walking Speed icon on the bottom tab bar.
+Once you have the app installed on iPhone, open the app and click the Walking Speed icon in the bottom tab bar.

-To enable the Walking Speed page, you need to authorize the app to have access (read and write) to the Walking Speed category in the Health Store.
-You may do that via the app's Welcome page, Health app, or when your are prompted when you access the Walking Speed page the very first time.
+To enable the walking speed page, you need to authorize the app to have the walking speed access right in the Health Store.
+You may do that via the app's Welcome page or when prompted when you access the walking speed page the first time.
+However, if you deny authorizing the walking speed access for the app, you will not see any data in the walking speed page, and you will need to authorize the walking Speed access right to the app in the Health app.

-On the Walking Speed page, click the Fetch button to load the mocked data to the health store.
-You may then click the Show button to see the following information:

-1. Daily average walking speed - chart and table
-2. Weekly average walking speed - chart and table
-3. Monthly average walking speed - chart and table
-4. Daily, weekly and monthly walking speed charts all on the same page
+Once you have authorized the walking speed access right to the app, open the walking speed page, and you will see three charts that show the daily, weekly and monthly average walking speed, respectively.
+You may tap on a chart to view the detailed page of that chart.
+You may dismiss the detailed page by tapping on anywhere in that view.

 Version History